Fall of Mosul aided by Iraq's political distrust

 “Al Qaeda needs Mosul.
 They think of Mosul as their Islamic emirate,” Gharawi said then.

 “It is easy for them to hide (in Mosul).
 They are adopted by different elements in the city and province.
-The government made mistakes, and ISIL capitalized on each one," he said.
+The government made mistakes, and ISIL capitalised on each one," he said.

 Despite this knowledge, the government failed to act.